Ratamuse/GNUVario-TTGO-T5-website-anglais/_manuel/wifi.md

 As soon as the Gnuvario-E is connected to the Wifi network, the address of the web page is displayed on the screen:

-{% include manuelimg.md name = "wifi-1.jpg"%}

 **Connection to the web page**

-In your web browser, log in with the address provided.
+In your web browser, login with the IP address provided.

-{% include manuelimg.md name = "wifi-2.jpg"%}